Pepsit36/BadassTerm/README.md

 BadassTerm is a front-end application writtent in TypeScript that permit to connect to the server's terminal.

-You've 2 possibility for start this application:
+You've 2 possibilities to start this application:
 * On your local system
 * On docker